hirak99/video-summarizer/src/video_understanding/README.md

 This uses the [flow](../flow/README.md) architecture.

-In particulare we use two different flows here.
+In particular we use two different flows here.

 ## Video Flow
 A flow that is run to process each video.